Ameek94/BOBE/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![Documentation Status](https://readthedocs.org/projects/BOBE/badge/?version=latest)](https://BOBE.readthedocs.io/en/latest/?badge=latest)

-BOBE is a high-performance package for doing Bayesian model comparison with expensive likelihood functions, developed for applications to cosmology.
-It computes the Bayesian Evidence using Bayesian Optimization by training a Gaussian process surrogate for the expensive likelihood function and runs Nested sampling/MCMC on the surrogate instead of the underlying likelihood.
-Training the surrogate requires around ~100x fewer true likelihood evaluations compared to running Nested sampling/MCMC on the true likelihood, leading to significant speed-ups for slow likelihoods (t>1s).
+BOBE (Bayesian Optimisation for Bayesian Evidence) is a high-performance package for performing Bayesian model comparison with expensive likelihood functions, developed for applications to cosmology.
+It uses Bayesian Optimization to train a Gaussian process surrogate for the expensive likelihood function and runs Nested sampling/MCMC on the surrogate instead of the underlying likelihood.
+Training the surrogate typically requires around ~100x fewer true likelihood evaluations compared to running Nested sampling/MCMC on the true likelihood, leading to significant speed-ups for slow likelihoods (t>1s).
 BOBE uses acquisition functions that minimise the integrated uncertainty of the surrogate, prioritising regions that matter the most for the evidence.
 The algorithm is explained in more detail in arxiv:2512.xxxxx.
 Code [documentation](https://BOBE.readthedocs.io/en/) is also available.

 ## Key Features